 They did make an attempt to split the money, but couldn't figure out what constituted a fair division since the various parties involved had different numbers of people and only some of those actually went to help the thief and heard about the money in the first place.
 In fact, Sid Caesar's character went to the trouble of coming up with a pretty complicated formula for dividing it equitably based on all the variables.

-In It's a Wonderful Life, Mr. Potter, a Morally Bankrupt Banker, derides George Bailey's late father, saying that he was not a real businessman.
-It's a point that George concedes, although he then goes on to say that while it wasn't a success by Potter's standards, it helped people move into their own homes.
+In It's a Wonderful Life, Mr. Potter, a Morally Bankrupt Banker, derides George Bailey's late father, saying that he was not a good businessman.
+It's a point that George concedes, even admitting he has no idea why his father started the building and loan in the first place.
+However, he then goes on to say that while it wasn't a success by Potter's standards, it helped people move into their own homes.

 Claire, before taking a level in kindness, repeatedly talks about the animals as if they are nothing but assets and how important it is to beef up their profit margin and keep the investors happy.
 Thing is, even if she is a little cold about it, she's 100% right: a park of that size and magnitude would cost tons of money that isn't going to come from nowhere.